 3. Neem Oil

-To make a spray, add 2 tablespoon of neem oil to a gallon of water.
+To make a spray, add 2 tablespoons of neem oil to a gallon of water.
 It can also be utilized for keeping the garden clear of mildew and fungus.

 Keeping a ‘clean’ garden will naturally deter infestations from destructive insects.